Dar-ya218/Magic_8ball/README.md

 ## 🌈 Final Words of Wisdom
 Remember: The future is like your code - full of unexpected behaviors, random outcomes, and occasional crashes!
 And just like your code comments, most of these predictions will make no sense in two weeks.

+## 🎭 Testimonials
+"It told me to wear a red shirt.
+I wore blue.
+It rained.
+Coincidence?
+I think not!" - Satisfied Customer "10/10 would ask again, even though it told me not to" - Another Happy User "Still more accurate than my weather app" - Local Meteorologist "Better than asking my rubber duck for advice" - Anonymous Developer